Collinformatics/HackTheBox/SkillsAssessment/Broken Authentication/writeup.md

 # Recon:

-Reconnaissance is straightforward, simply go to the login page:
+The reconnaissance phase is straightforward, simply go to the login page:

 	http://154.57.164.82:30826/login.php
 <p align="center">